Padel Ball in Play Rules: When Is the Ball Live?

-Understanding when the ball is in play — and when it is not — is fundamental to padel.
-The FIP Rules of Padel (Rule 12) define the boundaries of live play and how walls and other court features interact with the ball.
-See wall play for detailed wall rebound rules, out-of-court play for when players may chase the ball outside the enclosure, faults and lets for serve-related stoppages, and point lost for all the ways a team can lose a point.
+See also: wall play for detailed wall rebound rules, out-of-court play for when players may chase the ball outside the enclosure, faults and lets for serve-related stoppages, and ways to lose a point for all rule violations that end the rally.

 When the Ball Is in Play